YarboJanks/buffered.io/source/_posts/2014-03-21-jumping-with-bad-chars.markdown

 ### Conclusion

-That's literally.
+That's literally it.
 As I promised, it isn't anything that's mind-blowingly insightful.
-It isn't something that can be applied every time because of bad characers.
+It isn't something that can be applied every time because of bad characters.
 However it does work most of the time, and it's another handy technique to have in your shellcoding toolbox.

   [SEH overwrites]: https://www.corelan.be/index.php/2009/07/25/writing-buffer-overflow-exploits-a-quick-and-basic-tutorial-part-3-seh/